Dee68/milestone_project2/README.md

 ## Bugs
  The following bug was found and squashed:

  While implementing the start again function the score of the user was not displaying correctly.
 This was due to the fact that the method localStorage.clear() method was used incorrectly.
-When the variable stored in the localStorage was given a reset value everything worked perfectly.
+When the variable stored in the localStorage was given a new value of zero everything worked perfectly.